dcarbone/json-to-go/README.md

 ## General Rules

-- If a key in a map is entirely comprised of numbers, it will be prefixed with `Num`
+- If a property name in an object is entirely comprised of numbers, it will be prefixed with `Num`
-- If a key in a map begins with a non-alphanumeric value, it will be prefixed with `X`
+- If a property name in an object begins with a non-alphanumeric value, it will be prefixed with `X`
-- If a key in a map has a numerical first character, that character will be converted to a string following the map seen [here](./src/JSONToGO/Configuration.php#L25).
+- If a property name in an object has a numerical first character, that character will be converted to a string following the map seen [here](./src/JSONToGO/Configuration.php#L25).
 You may optionally define your own map when initializing the Configuration class.
 - If a type is not possible (is a NULL in the example json...), or if there is a value type conflict between keys